FlorianSLZ/scloud/scripts/Start-SplashScreen/readme.md

 ```

 ## Parameters
--Processes (Required): An array of processes to run, specified by name and command or URL.
+- Processes (Required): An array of processes to run, specified by name and command or URL.
--MessageHeader (Optional): Main message on the Splash Screen.
+- MessageHeader (Optional): Main message on the Splash Screen.
 Default: "Windows Preparation".
--MessageText (Optional): Initial message on the Splash Screen.
+- MessageText (Optional): Initial message on the Splash Screen.
 Default: "Initiate Installation".
--MessageStatus (Optional): Initial status indicator on the Splash Screen.
+- MessageStatus (Optional): Initial status indicator on the Splash Screen.
 Default: "...".
--MessageFinished (Optional): Final message before the Splash Screen closes.
+- MessageFinished (Optional): Final message before the Splash Screen closes.
 Default: "All processes finished.
 This window will automatically close in".
--ClosingTimer (Optional): Time in seconds until the Splash Screen closes after finishing.
+- ClosingTimer (Optional): Time in seconds until the Splash Screen closes after finishing.
 Default: 5.
--ColorBackground (Optional): Background color of the Splash Screen.
+- ColorBackground (Optional): Background color of the Splash Screen.
 Default: "#CCf4f4f4".
--ColorText (Optional): Text color on the Splash Screen.
+- ColorText (Optional): Text color on the Splash Screen.
 Default: "#161616".

 ```powershell
 $ProcessesArray = @(